by Rev. Kinrei Bassis

-It is easy to be grateful when our hearts is filled with gratitude.
+It is easy to be grateful when our hearts are filled with gratitude.
 It is easy to meditate when our meditation is feeling peaceful and joyful.
 It is easy to be kind and generous when our hearts are filled with kind and compassionate feelings.
 When someone offers to help at the temple and this help saves an immense amount of work, I do not need to seek a grateful mind.
 It will arise naturally.
-Someone may help at the temple but then they mess something up and this causes considerable additional work and expense.
-Yet this person was sincerely offering their generous help to the temple and I still need to be grateful to them and their sincere willingness to offer their time and labor to the temple.
+Someone may help at the temple, but then they mess something up, and this causes considerable additional work and expense.
+Yet this person was sincerely offering their generous help to the temple, and I still need to be grateful to them and their sincere willingness to offer their time and labor to the temple.
 When someone is angry with me or is treating me unfairly, it is Buddhist training for me to treat them with kindness and compassion.
-A mother can still be loving to her upset and angry child; can I still be kind to an upset and angry adult that I am dealing with.
+A mother can still be loving to her upset and angry child; can I still be kind to an upset and angry adult whom I am dealing with?
 I remember being around a monk who was given a wool cap that a Sangha member had knitted for him.
 The monk turned down the gift saying he is trying to have less stuff.
-I corrected him later and told him he should have accepted the cap since it was a sincere and meaningful gift and he should be willing to be a bodhisattva and not to just think of what he wants but be more sensitive to the sincere offering of the person who spent considerable time knitting him a cap.
+I corrected him later and told him he should have accepted the cap since it was a sincere and meaningful gift.
+He should be willing to be a bodhisattva and not to just think of what he wants but be more sensitive to the sincere offering of the person who spent considerable time knitting him a cap.

-A simple example of this, is when I give meditation instruction, I usually mention that if you will meditate only when you feel like meditating, it is almost guaranteed that will not maintain a meditation practice.
+A simple example of this is when I give meditation instruction: I usually mention that if you will meditate only when you feel like meditating, it is almost guaranteed that you will not maintain a meditation practice.
 To practice meditation requires us to still maintain our meditation practice even when we are finding it difficult and uncomfortable.
 We do this because we trust that it is valuable to meditate even when it is difficult.
 It is like someone who has a problem with a joint that requires painful physical therapy.
-Few people would want to experience painful therapy but when they do painful physical therapy, they are doing it with the faith that it is helpful and beneficial.
-It the same with Buddhist training.
-It is often difficult and uncomfortable but we do it because we have faith that it will help in the long run with the pain and suffering we are experiencing in our lives.
+Few people would want to experience painful therapy, but when they do painful physical therapy, they are doing it with the faith that it is helpful and beneficial.
+It is the same with Buddhist training.
+It is often difficult and uncomfortable, but we do it because we have faith that it will help in the long run with the pain and suffering we are experiencing in our lives.

 “The Wheel of the Dharma rolls constantly and lacks for nothing yet needs something.”
-The light of Buddha is everywhere but unless we train, we live enclosing ourselves in darkness.
-Nothing is fundamentally being damaged by all our suffering but, on the other hand, everyone definitely cares deeply about how can they relieve their own suffering and the suffering of the people they care about and love.
+The light of Buddha is everywhere, but unless we train, we live enclosing ourselves in darkness.
+Nothing is fundamentally being damaged by all our suffering, but, on the other hand, everyone definitely cares deeply about how they can relieve their own suffering and the suffering of the people they care about and love.
 The Four Noble Truths are a teaching on how to free ourselves from suffering.
-Buddhist training is taking the Four Noble Truths to heart and trying to live by them and not just following the endlessly changing flow of our what we are feeling.
-The Noble Eightfold Path is a description of Buddhist training, and by trying to have Right View, Right Thought, Right Speech, Right Action, Right Livelihood, Right Effort, Right Mindfulness, Right Wisdom, we pointing ourselves to freeing ourselves from the opposites and more and more to live in a way that allows the Buddha to be found within our own lives.
-Whenever I have trouble accepting what I am being given in my daily life, I need to come back to my Buddhist training and open my heart to what life is giving me and recognize it is up to me to try to find the Buddha within these difficult conditions.
+Buddhist training is taking the Four Noble Truths to heart and trying to live by them and not just following the endlessly changing flow of what we are feeling.
+The Noble Eightfold Path is a description of Buddhist training, and by trying to have Right View, Right Thought, Right Speech, Right Action, Right Livelihood, Right Effort, Right Mindfulness, Right Wisdom, we are pointing ourselves toward freeing ourselves from the opposites and living more and more in a way that allows the Buddha to be found within our own lives.
+Whenever I have trouble accepting what I am being given in my daily life, I need to come back to my Buddhist training and open my heart to what life is giving me, and recognize that it is up to me to try to find the Buddha within these difficult conditions.

 “In the mind of the Bosatsu who is truly one with Great Wisdom, the obstacles dissolve.”